 This is where a tool like Spekit can help.
-It pulls your meta data into the Spekit Salesforce data dictionary in real time to ensure users always have the most currant and up to date info.
+It pulls your metadata into the Spekit Salesforce data dictionary in real-time to ensure users always have the most current and up to date info.
 Here are the other simple but powerful ways it helps you and makes this process simple:

-- It syncs all fields, objects and picklists using a secure API connection for meta data only, never customer information.
-This safe and secure way of syncing the info you need (and not the sensitive info you need to protect) ensures data integrety.
+- It syncs all fields, objects and picklists using a secure API connection for metadata only, never customer information.
+This safe and secure way of syncing the info you need (and not the sensitive info you need to protect) ensures data integrity.

 - You can even assign internal subject matter experts to collaborate and check accuracy.

 - It can also be done through importing and exporting bulk data through Excel spreadsheets to make sure you get mass amounts of data synced right away.

 - Lastly, you can make sure you are tracking simple and complex integrations into your org through custom metadata.

 Let’s take a deeper look at why data accuracy, user knowledge sharing and collaboration utilizing a Salesforce data dictionary are so critical for enablement and streamlining business processes.

 It’s important to realize that your data is only as good as your users understanding of it.
 Why?
 Looking at some of the highest-performing companies like Google and Amazon, what do they have in common?
 They all share a metrics-driven culture, which gives them the ability to leverage data to make key business decisions.
 Unfortunately, companies looking to adopt this strategy often share a common problem: their underlying data is a mess.
 Why?
 Because they rely on employees to correctly enter their data into platforms like Salesforce.

 A Salesforce data dictionary is a central source of knowledge for the organization that describes data: its meaning, relationships to other data, business usage, and format.
 This tool helps everyone from management, admins, analysts, and developers to understand and use Salesforce data fields.

 Using a data dictionary for Salesforce has a range of benefits across your organization.